linode/docs/docs/web-servers/apache/how-to-install-apache-web-server-debian-10/index.md

 The *Apache HTTP Web Sever* (Apache) is an open source web application for deploying web servers.
 This guide explains how to install and configure an Apache web server on Debian 10.

-If instead you would like to install a full LAMP (Linux, Apache, MySQL and PHP) stack, please see the [How to Install a LAMP Stack on Debian 10](docs/web-servers/lamp/how-to-install-a-lamp-stack-on-debian-10/) guide.
+If instead you would like to install a full LAMP (Linux, Apache, MySQL and PHP) stack, please see the [How to Install a LAMP Stack on Debian 10](/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-debian-10/) guide.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
-{{< /note >}}
+{{</ note >}}

 ## Before You Begin